Corleone family: Las Vegas

 After Don Vito's semi-retirement, followed by his fatal heart attack, Michael succeeds his father as the Don.
-Michael carries out Sonny's plan to murder the other New York City Mafia bosses along with Moe Greene, who stood in the way of the family's business interests in Las Vegas, Salvatore Tessio, who betrayed Michael for Barzini, and Carlo Rizzi, who was involved in the murder of Sonny.
+Michael carries out a plan to murder the other New York City Mafia bosses along with Moe Greene, who stood in the way of the family's business interests in Las Vegas, Salvatore Tessio, who betrayed Michael for Barzini, and Carlo Rizzi, who was involved in the murder of Sonny.
 Following this, Michael moves the family to Lake Tahoe.
 Michael attempts to legitimize the Corleone business, but is pulled back into crime after a failed attempt on his life by Miami gangster and Corleone business partner, Hyman Roth, attempting to halt the takeover of Las Vegas.
 Roth is eventually murdered on Michael's orders.
 Michael's older brother, Fredo Corleone, was ensnared by Roth to conspire against the Corleones.
 At their mother's funeral, Michael sanctions the assassination of his surviving older brother.